simoninireland/simplicial/doc/glossary.rst

       0-simplices lying mutually within a distance eps of each other.

-      Another of saying this is that the Vietoria-Rips complex is the :term:`flag complex` resulting from a complex consisting of 1-simplices between pairs of 0-simplices lying within a distance eps of each other.
+      Another of saying this is that the Vietoris-Rips complex is the :term:`flag complex` resulting from a complex consisting of 1-simplices between pairs of 0-simplices lying within a distance eps of each other.